Tensor Graphical Lasso (TeraLasso): NCEP Windspeed Data

-To illustrate the utility of the learned precision matrices, we use the estimated precision matrices to construct a season classifier.
+To illustrate the utility of the estimated precision matrices, we use them to construct a season classifier.
 NCEP windspeed records are taken from the 51-year span from 1948-2009.
-We consider training spatial precision matrices on n consecutive days in January and June of a training year respectively, and running anomaly detection on m = 30-day sequences of observations in the remaining 50 testing years.
-We report average classifier per- formance by averaging over all 51 possible partitions of the 51-year data into 1 training and 50 testing years.
+We estimate spatial precision matrices on $n$ consecutive days in January and June of a training year respectively, and running anomaly detection on $m = 30$-day sequences of observations in the remaining 50 testing years.
+We report average classifier performance by averaging over all 51 possible partitions of the 51-year data into 1 training and 50 testing years.
 The sequences are labeled as summer (June), and winter (January), and we compute the classification error rate for the winter vs. summer classifier obtained by choosing the season associated with the larger of the likelihood functions

-We consider two experimental regimes.
-The first, with $K=2$, creates a spatial precision matrix with one ($10\times 10$) factor corresponding to the latitude axis of the spatial array, and the other a $20\times 20$ factor corresponding to the longitude axis.
-The second, with $K=3$, creates a spatial-temporal precision matrix for a spatial-temporal array of size $10\times 20 \times T$, with the first two factors the same as in the $K=2$ case, and the third factor a $T \times T$ factor corresponding to a temporal axis of length $T$.
+We consider the $K=3$ spatial-temporal precision matrix for a spatial-temporal array of size $10\times 20 \times T$, with the first ($10\times 10$) factor corresponding to the latitude axis of the spatial array, the second a $20\times 20$ factor corresponding to the longitude axis, and the third factor a $T \times T$ factor corresponding to a temporal axis of length $T$.
 The spatial-temporal array is created by concatenating $T$ temporally consecutive $10 \times 20$ spatial samples.
+We use $\ell 1$ regularization.